luisMolina95/cloud-practitioner-cheat-sheet/README.md

 - Secure
 - Encryption: server side at rest is enabled by default
 - Always paid / Never free
+- Free transferred in from the internet
+- Data transferred out to the same region
 - AWS Free Tier
   - 12 Months free
   - 5 GB